 Heather Jones, Ph.D.

-Dr. Jones received her doctorate in Clinical Psychology from the University of Maryland at College Park and completed her internship at Cincinnati Children’s Hospital Medical Center.
-She went on to complete a two-year postdoctoral fellowship with the Center for ADHD at The Children’s Hospital of Philadelphia.
-Following fellowship, Dr. Jones joined the faculty at the University of Akron and remained as a Research Psychologist there for three years.
-She also was on the training faculty as the Research Mentor for the Akron Children’s Hospital Child & Adolescent Psychiatry Fellowship and worked with staff at the hospital on a number of research projects.
-She is currently a licensed clinical psychologist in the state of Virginia.
-Dr. Jones teaches graduate courses in Child Therapy and supervises the ADHD Clinic Practicum.
-She teaches an undergraduate course in Child Psychopathology.
+I received a doctorate in clinical psychology from the University of Maryland at College Park and completed an internship at Cincinnati Children’s Hospital Medical Center.
+I went on to complete a two-year postdoctoral fellowship with the Center for ADHD at The Children’s Hospital of Philadelphia.
+Following fellowship, I joined the faculty at the University of Akron and remained as a research psychologist there for three years.
+I also was on the training faculty as the research mentor for the Akron Children’s Hospital Child & Adolescent Psychiatry Fellowship and worked with staff at the hospital on a number of research projects.
+I am currently a licensed clinical psychologist in the state of Virginia.
+I teach graduate courses in child therapy and supervise the ADHD clinic practicum.
+I teach an undergraduate course in child psychopathology.

 Joshua Langberg, Ph.D.